 This is the behavior of the columns in the MC data set on p.
-25, produced by ordinary rejection sampling.
+47 (part 3a), produced by ordinary rejection sampling.

 Because of the Markov character of the columns of the MCMC data set on p.
-26, each column, when considered as a time series, will typically have non-zero autocorrelations, and because Markov chains use their present values to decide where to go next it shouldn't surprise you to hear that the typical behavior will be (substantial) positive autocorrelations - in other words, every time you get another draw from the Markov chain you get some new information about the posterior and a rehash of old information mixed in.
+2, each column, when considered as a time series, will typically have non-zero autocorrelations, and because Markov chains use their present values to decide where to go next it shouldn't surprise you to hear that the typical behavior will be (substantial) positive autocorrelations-in other words, every time you get another draw from the Markov chain you get some new information about the posterior and a rehash of old information mixed in.

 It's a marvelous result from time series analysis (the Ergodic Theorem for Markov chains on p.
-24 is an example of this fact) that all of the usual descriptive summaries of the posterior are still consistent as long as the columns of the MCMC data set form stationary time series.
+44 (part 3a) is an example of this fact) that all of the usual descriptive summaries of the posterior are still consistent as long as the columns of the MCMC data set form stationary time series.

-In other words, provided that you can achieve the four goals back on p.
-23 that Metropolis et al. set for themselves, and provided that you only do your monitoring after the Markov chain has reached equilibrium, the MCMC approach and the IID Monte Carlo approach are equally valid (they both get the right answers), but they may well differ on their efficiency (the rate per iteration, or per CPU second, at which they learn about the posterior may not be the same); and if, as is typically true, the columns of the MCMC dataset have positive autocorrelations, this will translate into slower learning (larger MCSEs) than with IID sampling (compare the MCSEs on pages 25 and 26).
+In other words, provided that you can achieve the three goals back on p.
+43 (part 3a) that Metropolis et al. set for themselves, and provided that you only do your monitoring after the Markov chain has reached equilibrium, the MCMC approach and the IID Monte Carlo approach are equally valid (they both get the right answers), but they may well differ on their efficiency (the rate per iteration, or per CPU second, at which they learn about the posterior may not be the same); and if, as is typically true, the columns of the MCMC dataset have positive autocorrelations, this will translate into slower learning (larger MCSEs) than with IID sampling (compare the MC and MCMC data sets).

-The Metropolis Algorithm
+3.4 The Metropolis Algorithm